typisttech/codeception-composer-project-module/README.md

 - Add `--prefer-dist` to [composerInstallFlags](#composerinstallflags)
 - Add `"prefer-stable": true` to `composer.json`

-Note: These methods might not suitable for your use case.
+Note: These methods are not suitable for every use case.

-### Does it works on `codeception/base`?

-Yes.
-This module works on both [`codeception/codeception`](https://packagist.org/packages/codeception/codeception) and [`codeception/base`](https://packagist.org/packages/codeception/base)

 ### Do you have real life examples that use this composer plugin?